audunmeltzer/eventstoredb_workshop/README.md

 We will write Kotlin kode, so Java is required at version 17 or grater.
 [Maven](https://maven.apache.org/) is used as build tool, and at the end we will use Docker and [Docker Compose](https://docs.docker.com/compose/) to get our hands dirty with EventstoreDB GUI.

 Important!
 As for the workshop, you will get access to a Wifi Network.
 It might not be as fast as you would like.
-Download this repo in advanced and build this project, and start docker.
+Download this repo in advanced, build this project, and start docker.
 This will download all required dependencies, in advanced.
 ```cmd
 ## checkout repo
 git clone git@github.com:visito/eventstore-wrokshop.git